zotiquestgames/frontier-beyond-sol/_fbs.md

 Cover and internal illustrations are generated with DALL-E

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

+*Frontier: Beyond Sol* is the direct sequel to *Sol: Beyond Earth*

+CC BY-SA 4.0